 The unit makes about as much noise as the Honda generator, operating at roughly 59 decibels from a distance of 23 feet.
 Because it’s a dual-fuel design, it can operate on gasoline or propane right out of the box, although run time will vary based on your fuel choice.

-Using gasoline, it runs for about 7.5 hours at a 25% load.
+It runs for about 7.5 hours using gasoline at a 25% load.
 On propane, it will run for about 14.5 hours at a 25% load.
-While it’s approaching 1000 pounds, it’s equipped with handy roller wheels that make maneuvering the generator into a specific position easy.
+While it’s approaching 100 pounds, it’s equipped with handy roller wheels, making maneuvering the generator into a specific position easy.

 3. Cummins Onan P4500i Inverter Portable Generator